 For HUD RAD deals: the appraiser should use standard appraisal methodology, to use the greater of the appraised value assuming market rents or CHAP rents when determining the As Is value of the existing property.

 Land values are required for all appraisals except when a ground lease will be in place and the rent will be a nominal amount of $100 or less.
-If there is an upfront payment, the land value will be required.
+If there is an upfront payment, the land value will be required to support the upfront payment.

-Identity of Interest between the buyer and seller for 9% application submissions: DCA policy requires that the Applicant obtain an appraisal of the value of a property if there is an Identity of Interest between the buyer and the seller.
-This includes a seller that is a member of the proposed Project Team, including a limited partner.
+Appraisals are required for all 4% and 9% full application submissions.

 Scattered site projects: an appraisal establishing “as-is” value will be required for each non- contiguous parcel and will be appraised as one single development.
 There shall be no more than six (6) non-contiguous parcels within a ½ mile radius and a minimum of four (4) residential units per parcel, except for parcels on which the community center is located.